22 Nov Why Translate and Localize Your Content Into Chinese?

 Chinese is currently the largest population country in the world, with over 1.4 billion people in 2019.
 Recent research conducted by online database company Global Demographics and analytics firm Complete Intelligence shows that China population is likely to hit a ceiling in 2023.
 The fact speaks for itself, China’s economy still has huge room for future growth.

 The Chinese market can generate millions of potential consumers for international companies, especially those in E-commerce, Healthcare, Electric vehicles, Food and Beverage, and Clean Technology industries.
 What’s more, the large population of China creates almost 900 million people for the workforce, making China the world’s largest manufacturer.
 In a nutshell, China is a fruitful market that no foreign companies should be missed.
-To make the most of this potential market, you should translate and localize your content into Chinese with the utmost care.
+To make the most of this potential market, you should translate and localize content into Chinese with the utmost care.

 2. Attachment to mother tongue